cadnza/max-llm-book/book/src/step_12.md

 Temperature scaling adjusts how random the generation is using the formula `scaled_logits = logits / temperature`.

 With temperature 1.0, you use the original distribution.
-With temperature 0.7, you sharpen the distribution - high-probability tokens become even more likely, making generation more focused and deterministic.
-With temperature 1.2, you flatten the distribution - lower-probability tokens get more chances, making generation more diverse and creative.
+With temperature 0.7, you sharpen the distribution, and high-probability tokens become even more likely, making generation more focused and deterministic.
+With temperature 1.2, you flatten the distribution, and lower-probability tokens get more chances, making generation more diverse and creative.

 Temperature is applied before softmax.
 Dividing by a value less than 1 makes large logits even larger (sharpening), while dividing by a value greater than 1 reduces the differences between logits (flattening).

 ## Understanding sampling vs greedy

 Greedy decoding always picks the highest-probability token using [`F.argmax`](https://docs.modular.com/max/api/python/experimental/functional#max.experimental.functional.argmax).
-It's fast, deterministic, and simple - but often produces repetitive text because the model keeps choosing the safest option.
+It's fast, deterministic, and simple, but often produces repetitive text because the model keeps choosing the safest option.

 Sampling randomly selects tokens according to their probabilities.
 Convert logits to probabilities with `F.softmax`, transfer to CPU, convert to NumPy with `np.from_dlpack`, then sample with `np.random.choice`.
 You use NumPy because MAX doesn't have built-in sampling yet.

 Most practical generation uses sampling with temperature control.
-This balances creativity with coherence - the model can explore different possibilities while still favoring high-quality continuations.
+This balances creativity with coherence, as the model can explore different possibilities while still favoring high-quality continuations.

 <div class="note">
 <div class="title">MAX operations</div>